pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Lviv.md

     zcc +lviv program.c -create-app

 A .lvt file is created suitable for loading into an emulator.
+Alternatively for generating a snapshot that can be loaded into Mame:

+    zcc +lviv -subtype=snapshot program.c -create-app

 # Keyboard